Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Abstract

 \section{Abstract}

-We apply for the first time the Monte Carlo star cluster modeling method to study tidal tail and stellar stream formation from globular clusters, assuming a circular orbit in a smooth Galactic potential.
-Approximating energetically unbound bodies (potential escapers; PEs) as collisionless enables this fast but spherically symmetric method to capture asymmetric tidal phenomena with unprecedented detail.
-Beyond reproducing known stream features, including epicyclic overdensities, we show how `returning tidal tails' may form after the stream fully circumnavigates the Galaxy back to the cluster, enhancing the stream’s velocity dispersion.
-While a realistically clumpy, time-dependent Galactic potential may disrupt such tails, they warrant scrutiny as potentially excellent constraints on the Galactic potential’s history and substructure.
+We apply for the first time orbit-averaged Monte Carlo star cluster simulations to study tidal tail and stellar stream formation from globular clusters, assuming a circular orbit in an unevolving, spherical Galactic potential.
+Treating energetically unbound bodies (potential escapers; PEs) as collisionless enables this fast but spherically symmetric method to capture asymmetric extratidal phenomena with exquisite detail.
+Reproducing stream features such as epicyclic overdensities, we show how `returning tidal tails' can form after the stream fully circumnavigates the Galaxy, enhancing the stream’s velocity dispersion by several ${\rm km\,s}^{-1}$ in our ideal case.
+While a truly clumpy, asymmetric, and evolving Galactic potential would greatly diffuse such tails, they warrant scrutiny as potentially excellent constraints on the Galaxy's history and substructure.
 Re-examining the escape timescale $\Delta t$ of PEs, we find new behavior related to chaotic scattering in the three-body problem; the $\Delta t$ distribution features sharp plateaus corresponding to distinct locally smooth patches of the chaotic saddle separating the phase space basins of escape.
-We study for the first time $\Delta t$ in an evolving cluster, finding that $\Delta t\sim(\Ejacobi^{-0.1},\Ejacobi^{-0.4})$ for PEs with (low, high) Jacobi energy $\Ejacobi$, flatter than for a static cluster ($\Ejacobi^{-2}$).
-Accounting for cluster mass loss and internal evolution---and (roughly) for ongoing relaxation among PEs---lowers the median $\Delta t$ from ${\sim}10\,\Gyr$ to ${\lesssim}100\,\Myr$.
-We finally outline future improvements to escape physics in the Monte Carlo method intended to enable both the first large-parameter-space studies of tidal tail/stellar stream formation from full globular cluster simulations and detailed comparisons to stream observations.
+We study for the first time $\Delta t$ in an evolving cluster, finding that $\Delta t\sim(E_{\rm J}^{-0.1},E_{\rm J}^{-0.4})$ for PEs with (low, high) Jacobi energy $E_{\rm J}$, flatter than for a static cluster ($E_{\rm J}^{-2}$).
+Accounting for cluster mass loss and internal evolution lowers the median $\Delta t$ from ${\sim}10\,{\rm Gyr}$ to ${\lesssim}100\,{\rm Myr}$.
+We finally outline potential improvements to escape in the Monte Carlo method intended to enable the first large grids of tidal tail/stellar stream models from full globular cluster simulations and detailed comparison to stream observations.